Shad00Z/machine-learning-compilers/docs/submissions/07_individual_phase.rst

         break;

 We had to calculate the remainder for all of our 15 cases, in order to guarantee a correctly functioning kernel.
-After implementing the kernel, we also verified its correctness, for different configurations:
+After implementing the kernel, we also verified its correctness for different configurations:

 .. code:: cpp